MLHale/nebraska-gencyber/teachers/containers/README.md

 docker-compose up
 ```

 Navigate to http://localhost to examine the running app.
+You will need to refer the [build-a-server](https://github.com/MLHale/nebraska-gencyber/blob/master/teachers/building-a-server/README.md) lesson at this point to add AuthToken (API key) to the server as well as edit Allowed Hosts.

 [Top](#table-of-contents)